axyorah/hn-post-clusterer/README.md

   flask run
   ```

-- in your browser go to `localhost:5000` and follow the instructions
+- in your browser go to `localhost:5000` and follow the instructions.
+Do note that to begin with clustering you'd first need to populate your local database with at least 100 posts with 5+ comments.
+It might take a while to fetch them over internet.
+Luckily, you'd only need to do it once.